For American Express cardholders, the Membership Rewards program provides a fantastic opportunity to earn points and redeem them for travel.

-It can take up to 8 weeks for the points to appear in your account, but the welcome bonus often posts sooner than that.
+It can take up to 8 weeks for the points to appear in your account, but the welcome offer often posts sooner than that.
 In our experience, they generally post a few days after you meet the spend requirement.

 2. Allocate Your Spending to the Right Cards

 As discussed, each American Express card has different spend categories.
-So with that in mind, don’t be afraid to open a couple of Membership Rewards earning cards over time.
+So with that in mind, don’t be afraid to open a couple of Membership Rewards-earning cards over time.
 Doing this will not only give you multiple welcome bonuses, but you’ll also be able to earn the maximum points on all of your everyday purchases.

 So look through the American Express card lineup and apply for cards that align with your frequent purchase categories.
 Then, make sure to use the right cards when you make purchases in said bonus categories.

-3. Book Flights Through American Express Travel
+3. Book Flights Through Amex Travel

 4. Check Out Your Amex Offers